aximili/accenture-test/README.md

 - `scenes`: The widgets that will make up a page

 Associated CSS and test files have the same filename as the component.

+I also added `index.ts` files on some folders to make imports cleaner.

 ### TypeScript models - `src/models`